 The red poppy is the national flower of Belgium

-Red poppies hold a great significance in the Persian literature.
+Red poppies hold a great significance in Persian literature.
 They are thought of as the symbol of love and affection.
-In Urdu literature, they are also a symbol of love and mostly, they are associated with martyrdom.
-These flowers are a symbol of love for people who gave their lives for love, in the Persian literature.
+In Urdu literature, they are also a symbol of love, and mostly, they are associated with martyrdom.
+These flowers are a symbol of love for people who gave their lives for love, in Persian literature.

 5 Red Poppy Facts and Uses:

-1-Shirley poppy is cultivar species of this plant which is used for decorating gardens.
+1-Shirley poppy is cultivar species of this plant that is used for decorating gardens.

 2-The seeds of this flower are often eaten.
 The French use the oil from the seeds for various purposes.